nautobot/nautobot-app-secrets-providers/GETTING_STARTED.md

 ➜ invoke start
 ```

-Once the containers are up and running, you should now see the new plugin installed in your Nautobot instance.
+Once the containers are up and running, you should now see the new app installed in your Nautobot instance.

 You can even launch an `ngrok` service locally on your laptop, pointing to port 8080 (such as for chatops development), and it will point traffic directly to your Docker images.
 How cool!